tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The purpose of this test is to detect errors in the scientific name but is dependent on the abilities of the parsing of the bdq:sourceAuthority.
-For research users of biodiversity data doing quality assurance, VALIDATION_TAXON_UNAMBIGUOUS (4c09f127-737b-4686-82a0-7c8e30841590) handles their needs, but for curators of data sets doing quality control, this test provides a specific subset of targeted data cleaning, making it a valuable test to include for the quality control case.</td>
+For research users of biodiversity data doing quality assurance, VALIDATION_TAXON_UNAMBIGUOUS (4c09f127-737b-4686-82a0-7c8e30841590) handles their needs, but for curators of datasets doing quality control, this test provides a specific subset of targeted data cleaning, making it a valuable test to include for the quality control case.</td>
 		</tr>
 		<tr>
 			<td>Github Issue Labels</td>